Gojal Tehsil: Administration

-Gulmit, the winter-capital of the then Hunza state until 1974, is the main town (tehsil headquarters) and seat of government, while Sost is the border check-post and gateway for Pakistan-China overland trade.
-The entire region is governed by bureaucrats, sitting in Gilgit.
-Law and order is supported by two police stations and a magistrate.
+Gulmit serves as the tehsil headquarters and was historically the winter capital of the Hunza state until 1974.
+Sost functions as the primary border customs post and gateway for overland trade between Pakistan and China.
+Administrative oversight for the region is managed from Gilgit, while local law enforcement is maintained by a magistrate and two police stations.

 Poets

-Upper Hunza is home to some amazing poets.
+Upper Hunza is home to some reowned poets.
 Among the poets are Nazir Ahmad Bulbul, Saif Uddin Saif, Rehmat Ullah Mushfiq, Afzal Karim, and many more.
 Most of these poets write in the Wakhi language.

 Tourist sites

 Shishkat

 Shishkat is the first village in Gojal valley, coming from the South.
-The famous Attabad lake, also known as Gojal Lake is also located in Shishat and Gulmit village.
+The Attabad lake, also known as Gojal Lake, is also located in Shishat and Gulmit village.
 Attabad Lake came into being after the village of Attabad was destroyed by a massive landslide on 4 January 2010.
 The landslide blocked the Hunza River gorge and formed a lake which, at its peak, stretched from the Attabad barrier to Passu, almost 24 kilometers long.
-The people of Shishkat are also famous for their hospitality.
+The people of Shishkat are also known for their hospitality.

 Lupghar Sar is 109th on the list of world tallest mountains.
 It is located in Shimshal valley.
 It is part of the Momhail Sar cluster of mountains and has an elevation of 7,200 meters (23,622 ft) above sea level.
 In the Wakhi language, Lupghar Sar translates as "the top of the big rock".